 The loft, which can be used as an extra bedroom, study or den, overlooks the living room and adds to the look of spaciousness.
 The kitchen/dining area opens into the living room on the ground floor and features a cathedral ceiling.

-cient great room concept revolving around an open kitchen with bar, dining room and living room with fireplace.
+The two story design from Stonemill Log Homes pictured below has three bedrooms and two baths in 1,768 square feet of living area.
+It features a beautifully efficient great room concept revolving around an open kitchen with bar, dining room and living room with fireplace.
 A covered porch runs the length of the cabin in both the front and rear.

 The ground floor master bedroom has a large walk-in closet and adjacent full bath.
 The option which features one bedroom on the second floor includes a large loft open to the main floor, a big bedroom, full bath and ample closet and storage space.
-The alternative, providing two upper bedrooms, gives you oversized rooms including a large bath and lots of closet space.
-There is plenty of elbow room in this log cabin floor plan!

-stairs, the great room style of the living room with a handsome stone fireplace and cathedral ceiling, opens into the dining area and is separated from the kitchen with a four stool, eat-in kitchen bar.
-Both of the down-
+Pictured below is the Springcrest from Stonemill Log Homes, which encompasses 1,786 square feet and boasts many appealing amenities.
+Downstairs, the great room style of the living room with a handsome stone fireplace and cathedral ceiling, opens into the dining area and is separated from the kitchen with a four stool, eat-in kitchen bar.

-age space.
 Upstairs, the large open loft -- which is ideal as a recreation room or extra bedroom -- overlooks the living room, adding to the airy, spacious look of the overall design.
 The master bedroom has a generous double closet and adjoining full bath.

-Outside, a wraparound porch graces three full sides of the home, with more French doors opening from the din-
+Outside, a wraparound porch graces three full sides of the home, with more French doors opening from the dining room.

-ing room.
 On the upper level, there are three front dormer windows and the back exterior roof line is accentuated with one large dormer.

 The storybook cabin pictured below was produced by Hearthstone Homes.
 Designed for use as a guesthouse, its compact, but open floor plan of 805 square feet features a great room with a stone hearth and vaulted ceiling.
 Upstairs, a sleeping loft with bath overlooks the living area below.

-quently add new designs for log cabin floor plans to our site.
+Please check back often or subscribe to our RSS feed, as we frequently add new designs for log cabin floor plans to our site.

 YOU MAY ALSO LIKE: